light1804/Project_Planetarium/Test Case Organization.md

-# Example Test Case Creation: Planetarium User Registration
+# Test Case Creation: Planetarium User Registration
 - Use Case Id: 1
 - Description: Users should be able to open a new User account with the Planetarium
 - Actors: